ALLIES ON ICE & WOMEN* ON ICE

 Our program offers mountaineering training, enriched with art lessons and scientific insights.
 You will not only acquire practical skills for navigating mountains but also gain a deeper understanding of their beauty and significance through the expertise of our professional guides, artists, and scientists.
 It's a unique opportunity to nourish your inner scientist and artist, embracing a holistic perspective on the mountains.

-By participating in our Women* on Ice Camp, you will directly contribute to our remarkable and tuition-free youth expeditions.
+By participating in our Adults on Ice programs (Allies, and Women*), you will directly contribute to our remarkable and tuition-free youth expeditions.
 Your involvement in this program supports the next generation's exploration of the mountains, empowering them to discover their own potential through the fusion of art, science, and exploration.

 Join us on this unforgettable journey and make a difference in the lives of young adventurers, while embarking on an incredible exploration of our majestic mountains.

-All proceeds from our Women* on Ice Camp go to fund our unique, tuition-free, gender-inclusive youth expeditions.
-The base rate cost for the Women* on Ice program is $1895 CAD.
+All proceeds from our Adults on Ice programs go to fund our unique, tuition-free, gender-inclusive youth expeditions.
+The base rate cost for the Adults on Ice program is $2000 CAD.
 If you have the means to contribute more or organize a fundraising campaign in your community, we would truly appreciate it!
 This is not a requirement though, we are happy to welcome you to our program at the base rate.

-* We welcome cisgender women and transgender, agender, Two Spirit, nonbinary, intersex, and genderqueer participants.
+**We welcome cisgender women and transgender, agender, Two Spirit, nonbinary, intersex, and genderqueer participants on our Women* on Ice program.

 Experience level: